-To be eligible for the medical expenses deduction, the costs must not be reimbursed by another source.
+To be eligible for the medical expenseshealth and medical care expenses deduction, the costs must not be reimbursed by another source.

-The family will be required to certify that the medical expenses are not paid or reimbursed to the family from any source.
+The family will be required to certify that the medical expenseshealth and medical care expenses are not paid or reimbursed to the family from any source.
 If expenses are verified through a third party, the third party must certify that the expenses are not paid or reimbursed from any other source.